Calendar and cosmological background

 WaterNorthWinterRen / GuiBoar / Rat / OxAccumulation, introspection, flow.
 Overlaps with Rat, north, and midnight symbolism.

-Five planets and the seven luminaries
+Five planets plus Sun and Moon — the seven luminaries behind the calendar

 In ancient Chinese astronomy the five visible planets were associated with the Five Elements: Jupiter with Wood, Mars with Fire, Saturn with Earth, Venus with Metal, and Mercury with Water.